rootstrap/validate/README.md

 If you need a validation that is not in this library you might be wondering, where do I even start?
 I've never written a custom validation.
 Don't worry, we got you covered!
 We have made available a [tutorial]() so it's easier to understand how to create a custom validation.
 Don't forget to check out other custom validations in the gallery, they can be really helpful when implementing your own as well.

-## Demo

-[In this section, you should include some images/gifs of how the library looks like.
-Also if the library has some demo you can add the steps for emulating this.]

 ## Installation

 ```